Vikas717-creator/Re-identification-in-a-single-feed-video-/README.md

 Draws bounding boxes, player IDs, trails, and a minimap (optional)

 ## ❗ Troubleshooting
-1. Getting .predict error? → Ensure you're using YOLO(model_path) from ultralytics, not torch.load().
+1.Getting .predict error? → Ensure you're using YOLO(model_path) from ultralytics, not torch.load().

 2.Slow on CPU? → Resize frames or use a shorter video.